-When applying for college, there's a good chance that you'll need to submit standardized test scores as part of the admissions process.
-There are two main standardized tests used in evaluating you for post-secondary education — the ACT® and the SAT® exams.
-Understanding the differences between them will help you decide which to take or if you need to take both.
-On top of that, knowing the ins and outs of the ACT and the SAT exams can help you be better prepared.
+There are two main standardized tests used in college admissions: the ACT and the SAT exams.
+Understanding the differences between them will help you decide whether to take one or the other, both, or neither, and help you be better prepared.

 Both exams contain questions generated from a standard test bank, and students are timed for each section.
 But before putting your number two pencil to paper, it's important to understand the basics, including: